 ArcGIS Server service

 In areas where the elevation source values overlap, the value from the elevation source listed first in the Contents pane is used to define the surface.
-You can move elevation sources within the elevation category by dragging it to the associated elevation surface, or to a different elevation surface.
+You can move an elevation source within the elevation category by dragging it to the associated elevation surface, or to a different elevation surface.
 Also, an elevation surface can have no elevation source at all.
 In this case, all elevation surface values are defined at an absolute, constant height of 0.
 Surface Color may be used when no source is present.

 Ground elevation surface

 Each map or scene contains a predefined elevation surface called Ground that cannot be removed.
 The default elevation source for this surface is a cached elevation image service, WorldElevation3D/Terrain3D.
-If you are not connected to the Internet, you will not have access to this service and the ground elevation will be 0.
+If you are not connected to the internet, you will not have access to this service and the ground elevation will be 0.
 You can optionally add a local elevation source to the ground elevation surface.

 Navigate below ground